Federal election sends new faces to Ottawa : My Coast Now

 NDP MP-elect Gord Johns will once again represent his riding of Courtenay-Alberni, while Liberal MP-elect Patrick Weiler will sit for residents of West Vancouver-Sunshine Coat-Sea to Sky and Elizabeth May for Saanich-Gulf Islands.

-In the North Island, the Conservative Party of Canada’s candidate Aaron Gunn upset NDP incumbent Tanille Johnston with close to 28,850 votes, while in Nanaimo-Ladysmith was handed to the Conservative Party’s candidate Tamara Kronis as she defeated incumbent Lisa Marie Barron with an estimated 26,000 votes.
+In the North Island, the Conservative Party of Canada’s candidate Aaron Gunn defeated Tanille Johnston of the NDP with close to 28,850 votes, while in Nanaimo-Ladysmith was handed to the Conservative Party’s candidate Tamara Kronis as she defeated incumbent Lisa Marie Barron with an estimated 26,000 votes.

-In Cowichan-Malahat-Langford, a changing of the guards saw Jeffery Kibble of the Conservative Party defeated NDP incumbent Alistair MacGregor with a victory of almost 26,500 votes.
+In Cowichan-Malahat-Langford, a changing of the guards saw Jeffery Kibble of the Conservative Party defeat NDP incumbent Alistair MacGregor with a victory of almost 26,500 votes.

 MP-elect Kronis says the campaigning was a real eye-opener, and hearing concerns from residents allows her to know which issues to bring forward when she takes her set in the House of Commons, but it’ll take a team effort.